rishabh96b/eck-airgapped/README.md

 3. Go inside the `eck-resouces` dir and run `./eck.sh`

+> NOTE: The elasticsearch deployment assumes the availaibility of `awsebscsiprovisioner` storage class and the claims of appx 100Gi for both index and data nodes individually.

 ### Commands
 - `./eck.sh init --registry 10.0.0.1:5000`
   - This will get the registry and retag the docker images and push to local registry.